rukai/DPedal/readme.md

 ### PCB

 The PCB is designed to use parts that are available on JLCPCB's PCB assembly service.
-The one exception is keyboard switches which you must acquire and solder yourself.
+The one exception is [kailh switch hot swap sockets](https://www.aliexpress.com/item/32959301642.html) which you must acquire and solder yourself.

 To have JLCPCB assemble the PCB for you follow these steps: